Apros7/GrammatikTAK/FineTuneModels/README.md

 1 | 10-04-2023 | EuroParl | 214.000 | 2 | 16 | 1e-5 | 0 | 5-5 | **94.06%** | **0.858**

 ### Notes about training:
-- After epoch 2 the validation typically goes up slighty suggestion that the model has already fitted the data pretty good and is already starting to overfit.
+- After epoch 2 the validation loss typically goes up slighty suggestion that the model has already fitted the data pretty good and is already starting to overfit.

 ### Road to 99% Comma Model
 - Remember to change max_length in tokenization and potentially experiment with even more data